Ultimate 1 Week Costa del Sol Itinerary

 Picasso Museum

-Museo Picasso Málaga is the most famous museum in the city.
-You’ll have the opportunity to see the impressive artist’s work where he was born.
+Museo Picasso MΓ‘laga is the most famous museum in the city.
+Youβll have the opportunity to see the artistβs impressive work in the place where he was born.

-There is an admission fee of 13 euros.
-However, you can get free admission every Sunday during the last two opening hours (up to 30 minutes before closing time), Day of Andalusia (28 February), International Museum Day (18 May) and World Tourism Day (27 September).
+There is an admission fee.
+However, you can get free admission every Sunday during the last two opening hours (up to 30 minutes before closing time), on the Day of Andalusia (28 February), on International Museum Day (18 May), and on World Tourism Day (27 September).

 Dreaming of having a refreshing cocktail while sunbathing?
-You need to visit Los Álamos beach, where you can find a good variety of beach clubs.
+You need to visit Los Γlamos beach, where you can find a good variety of beach clubs without the Marbella price tag.

 La Palapa Beach Jazba Club is one of my favourites.
 You have plenty of options to choose from (from sushi and burgers to vegetarian meals).
 The food and the drinks are amazing, and you will love the atmosphere.

-If you want a relaxing area, you just need to walk to the left area of the coast.
-However, if you walk for about 15 minutes, you must know there is a nudist beach, which is not very well signalised!
+If you want a relaxing area, just walk to the left side of the coast.
+However, if you walk for about 15 minutes, you will come to a nudist beach, which is not very well signposted!

 Old Town Centre